WindEmpowerment/datalogger-project/README.md

-This work is HIGHTLY inspired by the openenergymonitor project All the work on this repo is under GNU GPL3 licence
+This work is HIGHTLY inspired by the openenergymonitor project.
+All the work on this repo is under GNU GPL3 licence.

 # datalogger-project (EN)
 Datalogger's development in order to monitor a wind turbine (wind speed, wind direction, power).